 Some devices do not throw the expected exceptions.
-For example the Nokia N70 throws an IOException with message "-34" when the server does not respond rather than the more specific ConnectionNotFoundException.
-The DeviceExceptionConfig object allows us to specify mappings between device specific exceptions and the expected exceptions.
+For 35 exceptions in the database. example the Nokia N70 throws an IOException with message "-34" when the server does not respond rather than the more specific ConnectionNotFoundException.
+The Device-ExceptionConfig object allows us to specify mappings between device specific exceptions and the expected excep- 40 tions.